 Authors: Use Tree Search

-For more powerful searching using tags, use the Search button in My Trees.
-You have four different search options.
-These two apply to tag matching:
+For more powerful searching using tags, use the Tree Tag Integration button in My Trees.
+You have different search options:

 - Match Tree Tags (any): Enter a comma separated list of tags.
 The results return a list of trees that include any of the tags in the list.